isobelcochrane938/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, it means that writing clean, straightforward code that's easy to understand and maintain is often more valuable than complex solutions.
 Strive to reduce complexity by breaking down problems into smaller manageable parts, using clear abstractions, and avoiding unnecessary complications.
 Remember, code should be written for humans to read and machines to execute."

 In practice, this also includes following principles like DRY (Don't Repeat Yourself), KISS (Keep It Simple, Stupid), and YAGNI (You Aren't Gonna Need It).
 These promote efficient and effective coding habits, which not only results in better software quality but also enhances collaboration among team members and eases future debugging and enhancements.

+# 2024-03-13
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
+In software development, it means writing clean, maintainable code that solves problems effectively without unnecessary complexity.
+Strive to create solutions that are easy to understand and modify, as this will save time, reduce bugs, and improve collaboration among team members.
+Remember, code is read far more often than it is written."

+Additionally, in light of modern development practices:
+"Optimize for readability and modularity.
+Write tests to validate your code's behavior.
+Embrace version control to manage your codebase's evolution.
+Continuously learn and adapt to new technologies and best practices, but always with a critical eye towards their actual value in your specific context.
+Lastly, remember that clear communication and documentation are as vital to successful software projects as the code itself."